-Cognitive applications: Home runs versus base hits has been added to your bookmarks.
+Cognitive applications: Home runs versus base hits has been saved

 Some companies are aiming at dramatic results such as finding a cure for cancer using cognitive applications, while others are focusing on more prosaic areas such as billing.
 What's the correct approach?

 Some organizations, in building applications of cognitive computing, try to hit a “home run”—a technically demanding and organizationally difficult project of major ambition.
 These organizations believe that cognitive technology is path-breaking, so they try to accomplish breakthrough objectives with it.
 Two prominent examples include Memorial Sloan Kettering Center’s and M.D.
 Anderson Cancer Center’s attempts to address the treatment of oncology with IBM’s Watson.
 M.D.
 Anderson actually calls its Watson project a “moon shot.”
 Curing cancer may be right up there with reaching the moon in the level of ambition.
 So the term is apt.

 In pharmaceuticals, Johnson & Johnson and Sanofi are pursuing home runs in the form of new drug development.
 They hope to use Watson to develop drugs much faster and without too much intervention by human scientists.
 In the veterinary sector, LifeLearn, a Canadian company, is pursuing an ambitious project to use Watson to transform veterinary treatment.
 Outside of health care, firms like Swiss Re in insurance underwriting and law firms like Dentons and Latham & Watkins are using Watson and other cognitive technologies to transform some of their key business processes.
 All of these would qualify as attempts to “swing for the fences” in their particular business domains.